 Our executive board consists of 26 individuals representing all six of the transportation workforce sectors.
-These representatives are from employer partners, industry/trade associations, college leadership, secondary leadership, Minnesota Department of Education, teacher associations, and workforce and labor organizations.
+These representatives are from employer partners, industry/trade associations, college leadership, secondary leadership, Minnesota Department of Education, teacher associations, workforce and labor organizations, and teacher leaders.

 All employers can benefit from a partnership with local schools and colleges.
 For some employers, partnering with education is a first-time experience but others have existing programs, support, relationships, and partnerships with schools.
 In the long run, we know that the local connection and partnership is the most sustainable method for employers and educators.
 The TCOE meets with employers and associations to learn about what they are doing.
 We consult about ways to improve, create sustainability, increase effectiveness, and move forward.
 Please contact us to start the process of having one of our staff connect with you and setup a meeting.
 Here are just some of the ways we consult with our employers:

 In order to really impact the transportation career pathways/pipeline we have to ensure that communications exist on all levels and that the pathways to a career are filled with excellence.
 We partner with all educators whether it is middle school, high school, technical/community college, university, or teacher associations.
 If you are an educator and would like to connect with us for consultation, meetings, or partnerships, please contact us.
 Here are just some of the ways we partner with education:

 - Communicating with industry, partners, and prospective students

 - Going to career fairs, expos, and other events

 - Creating events for schools with our Career Exploration Trailer